Dishes from Sichuan – Index

 Yu Xiang is also known as fish fragrant.
 There are several famous dishes including Yu Xiang Rou Si, Yu Xiang tofu, Yu Xiang eggplants.
 All of them are extremely tasty.
 In fact, the sauce used in those dishes is known as Chinese garlic sauce on many menus of Chinese restaurants offering Sichuan dishes.
-The fish-fragrant sauce in fact doesn’t come from fish.
-It is named because of the sauce is firstly used to cook fish in peasant family in Sichuan province.
-But later one, it is widely adapted on other dishes too.
+The fish-fragrant sauce, in fact, doesn’t come from fish.
+It is named because the sauce is firstly used to cook fish in a peasant family in Sichuan province.
+But later one, it is widely adopted on other dishes too.

 Although cooking methods and basic seasonings are similar, different combinations provide unique flavors.
 You’re also welcome to visit my website, China Sichuan Food, to learn more and find out your favorite!

 The creators were a couple in Chengdu who ran a restaurant called Chen Xingsheng Restaurant.